jayjojayson/jayjojayson/README.md

 ## Hi 👋

 I'm a hobbyist developer who enjoys working with technology and software.
 Home Assistant has rekindled my interest in it.
 I used to program websites with HTML, CSS, and JavaScript.
-Therefore, some programming languages ​​are familiar to me.
+Therefore, some programming languages ​​are familiar to me other i have to learn.

 | Projekt | Beschreibung | Sprache |
 |--------|--------------|---------|